-If you’re having a big Halloween party this weekend, it’s always so much fun, but it can be crazy trying to get all that appropriately fun, spooky food pulled together in time.
+If you’re having a big Halloween party this year, it’s always so much fun, but it can be crazy trying to get all that appropriately fun, spooky food pulled together in time.
 So I’m happy to share some of my favorite semi-homemade Halloween snacks that you can take from the grocery bag to the table in just a few minutes.
 Hey, it’s not cheating!
 I like to think of it as a big step up from bowls of pretzels and M&Ms…even if you’re not making some outrageous Frankenstein cake from scratch.

 Since Halloween is all about layering sugar on sugar, I fully endorse these yummy Mummy Cookies (at top) spotted over at Pillsbury.
 Semi-homemade version: bakery-bought cookies with you applying some colored icing at home–they’re even faster to make than the mummy cookie pops we’ve recommended but just as cute.
 (And psst, we found the Wilton candy eyeballs at our affiliate Amazon or check out a local shop that carries fun baking supplies.)